hj-n/zadu/README.md

 scores = runner.measure(ld)
 ```

-The initial PyTorch preview accelerates exact Euclidean distance matrices and
+The PyTorch preview accelerates exact Euclidean distance matrices, condensed
+pair distances, stable full/inverse rankings, and exact stable neighbor prefixes
-condensed pair distances with memory-planned `torch.cdist` blocks.
-Unsupported
+with memory-planned row blocks.
+Unsupported derived resources and geodesic
-neighbor/derived resources and geodesic requests fall back individually and are
+requests fall back individually and are identified in `last_run_info`.
+MPS
-identified in `last_run_info`.
-MPS supports float32 in this backend; CPU and
+supports float32 in this backend; CPU and CUDA accept float32 or float64.
+No
-CUDA accept float32 or float64.
-No PyTorch import occurs on the base/default
+PyTorch import occurs on the base/default path, and `backend="auto"` remains
-path, and `backend="auto"` remains NumPy/FAISS.
+NumPy/FAISS.

+Ranking uses `torch.argsort(..., stable=True)`, forces self to rank zero, then
+removes self from the returned neighbor prefix.
+It deliberately does not use
+bare `torch.topk`, whose tied indices are not stable.
+This preserves original
+column order for duplicate-distance ties and means even a small exact prefix
+performs a full row sort.

 CPU and Apple MPS are covered by the maintained parity tests.
 CUDA uses the same
 implementation but should be treated as unvalidated until the test suite and